|Index|SAP Edge Integration Cell on SUSE

 We strongly advise against using self-signed certificates in production environments.

-The first step is to create a certificate authority (hereinafter referred to as CA) with a key and certificate.
-The following excerpt provides an example of how to create one with a passphrase of your choice:
+The first step is to create a certificate authority (hereinafter called CA) with a key and certificate.
+The following excerpt provides an example of how to create a CA with a passphrase of your choice:

-This will give you the files rootCA.key and rootCA.crt.
-The server certificate requires a certificate signing request (hereinafter referred to as CSR).
+This will generate the files rootCA.key and rootCA.crt.
+The server certificate requires a certificate-signing request (hereinafter called CSR).
 The following excerpt shows how to create such a CSR:

 authorityKeyIdentifier=keyid,issuer